Drinfeld realization of quantum twisted affine algebras via braid group: Introduction

-The purpose of this work is to give a conceptual proof of twisted Drinfeld realizations using braid group actions starting from Drinfeld-Jimbo definition.
+The purpose of this work is to give a conceptual proof of twisted Drinfeld realizations using braid group actions starting from the Drinfeld-Jimbo definition.
 Braid group actions have been very useful in Lusztig's construction of canonical bases \cite{L1, BN} and are particularly useful in Beck's proof of untwisted cases.
 We use the extended braid group action to define root vectors in the twisted case as in the untwisted cases.
-Some of the root vector computations can be done in a similar way as in untwisted cases (cf. \cite{Da2}).
-We also give a complete proof of all Serre relations for the first time for both untwisted and twisted cases using $q$-bracket techniques \cite{J1}.
+Some of the root vector computations can be done in a similar way as in untwisted cases.
+We also give a complete proof of all Serre relations for both untwisted and twisted cases using $q$-bracket techniques \cite{J1}.
 One notable feature of our work is that we directly prove the realization using the braid group action and verify the unchecked relations for all cases.

-It has been observed (cf. \cite{Da3}) that the usual argument of identifying of two quantum algebras by passing to $q=1$ should be studied with care, and in strict sense all previous works on Drinfeld realization may be viewed as establishing a homomorphism from one form of the quantum affine algebra to the other form.
-The second goal of our paper is to provide a detailed proof that the Drinfeld-Jimbo algebra is indeed isomorphic to the Drinfeld algebra of the quantum affine algebra.
-We achieve this by combining our previous work identifying of the Drinfeld-Jimbo quantum affine algebra inside the Drinfeld realization \cite{ZJ, JZ} and the explicit knowledge of the $q$-bracket computations developed in \cite{J2, ZJ}, which also established the epimorphism from the Drinfeld-Jimbo form to the Drinfeld form of the quantum affine algebra.
+The second goal of our paper is to provide a different proof that the Drinfeld-Jimbo algebra is indeed isomorphic to the Drinfeld algebra of the quantum affine algebra without passing to $q=1$ case.
+We achieve this by combining our previous work identifying of the Drinfeld-Jimbo quantum affine algebra inside the Drinfeld realization and the explicit knowledge of the $q$-bracket computations developed in \cite{J2, ZJ}, which also established the epimorphism from the Drinfeld-Jimbo form to the Drinfeld form of the quantum affine algebra.

 The paper is organized in the following manner.
-In Section two we first recall the Drinfeld-Jimbo quantum affine enveloping algebras and define Lusztig's braid group action as well as the extended braid group action, and then use this to define quantum root vectors.
+In Section two, we first recall the Drinfeld-Jimbo quantum affine enveloping algebras and define Lusztig's braid group action as well as the extended braid group action, and then use this to define quantum root vectors.
 Section three shows how to construct the quantum affine algebra $U_q(A_1^{(1)})$ (or $U_q(A_2^{(2)})$) inside the twisted quantum affine algebra $U_q(X^{(r)})$ (or $U_q(A_{2n}^{(2)})$ ).
-In Section four we check all Drinfeld relations, in particular all Serre relations for twisted quantum affine algebras.
+In Section four, we check all Drinfeld relations, in particular all Serre relations for twisted quantum affine algebras.
 Finally we prove the isomorphism of two forms of quantum affine algebras using our previous work on Drinfeld realization and $q$-bracket techniques.